TroyFletcher/emacs-synthwave-theme/README.md

 # emacs-synthwave-theme
-A high contrast Emacs theme with bonus ａｅｓｔｈｅｔｉｃ

 This project is a shameless conversion of my vim-colors-synthwave theme for the emacs convert or dabbler

 Converted automagically to emacs from https://github.com/TroyFletcher/vim-colors-synthwave using this sweet bit of code: https://github.com/DoMiNeLa10/vimco